onweru/browse/CONTRIBUTING.md

 ## License

-By contributing to Mainroad, you agree that your contributions will be licensed under [GPLv2 License](LICENSE.md).
+By contributing to Browse, you agree that your contributions will be licensed under [GPLv2 License](LICENSE.md).